YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Control of the Keyboard & Mouse
 +++++++++++++++++++++++++++++++

-When you boot a guest virtual machine, booting it “headless” (i.e., without a console - no keyboard and mouse attached), means that the host always has control of the keyboard and mouse.
+When you boot a guest virtual machine, booting it "headless" (i.e., without a console - no keyboard and mouse attached), means that the host always has control of the keyboard and mouse.
 If it is not headless, ownership of the keyboard or mouse may need to toggle between the host and guest.
 The software you use for virtualization determines how to transfer control.

 ++++++++++++++++++
 Terminal Emulation